CodingItWrong/codingitwrong.com/_drafts/deciding-what-to-test.md

 - Separation between classes that facilitate collaboration and tests that implement logic--gets appropriate separation on first shot
 - Jordan: acceptance tests don't need to specify all edge/error cases, that can be at unit level
 - This results in highly-coupled unit tests, which is fine because that's how you test them.
 Delete and recreate when requirements change, don't refactor.
+- Test the implementation by mocks giving you feedback

 Bonus: bug reported, replicate with a test first (Bell)